Nancy (1803 ship)

 Nancy was a sloop launched in 1803 and wrecked on 18 April 1805 near Jervis Bay, Australia.

 Nancy was a sloop of some 20 tons constructed on the Hawkesbury River, New South Wales by Kable & Co.
 It arrived in Sydney on its maiden voyage on 17 October 1803.
 On 18 April 1805, Nancy commanded by Captain Demaria was just off Jervis Bay when a violent squall hit the area.
-Nancy's mainsail split and the ship could make no leeway.
+Nancy's mainsail split and the ship could not make way.
 Everything on board was washed overboard and then the ship struck a small sandy beach between two headlands.
 The ship promptly broke up with one crew member, Richard Wall, from Exeter, drowning.
 The remaining crew walked to Sydney, arriving on 1 May 1805.